Dacisch, 1ste-eeuw-vc, National History Museum of Romania. Foto Ing. Marius Amarie

 Many publications have appeared about the Marres family in genealogical and heraldic magazines.
 In one of them, De Nederlandsche Leeuw, 1990, the common origin of the Marres and Mares family is made plausible.
 (10)

 The rise of DNA testing in this century offered a wonderful method to prove the genealogically assumed family relationship.
 Four men took part, two from the Marres family, Boed and Gilbert, and two from the Mares family, André and (the late) Guus.
-They participated in several projectsn.
+They participated in several projects.
 (11)

 Author: E.C.W.L.
 (Boed) Marres, Amsterdam —